 - 2.8 The National Planning Policy Framework 2019 and the Community Infrastructure Levy Regulations 2010 (as amended in 2014), sets out criteria in respect of planning obligations. - 2.9 Planning obligations, also known as Section 106 agreements (based on that section of the 1990 Town & Country Planning Act) are private agreements made between local authorities and developers and can be attached to a planning permission. - 2.10 Paragraph 54 of the National Planning Policy Framework 2019 (NPPF) states that local planning authorities should consider whether a development that would otherwise be considered unacceptable could be made acceptable through the use of conditions or planning obligations. - 2.11 The Community Infrastructure Levy is a planning charge introduced by the Planning Act 2008 as a tool for local authorities in England and Wales to help deliver infrastructure to support the development of their area.
-It came into force on 6 April 2010 through the Community Infrastructure Levy Regulations 2010 (as amended in 2014). - 2.12 Section 106 Agreements and Unilateral Undertakings set out the obligations of the developer and relevant parties to mitigate the impact of a development. - 2.13 The 2019 amendments to the CIL Regulations 2010 removed the previous restriction on pooling more than 5 planning obligations towards a single piece of infrastructure.
-This means that, subject to meeting the 3 tests set out in CIL regulation 122, charging authorities can use funds from both the levy and section 106 planning obligations to pay for the same piece of infrastructure regardless of how many planning obligations have already contributed towards an item of infrastructure. - Worcestershire County Council will identify the infrastructure they intend to fund as part of the planning process. - 2.14 Paragraph 57 and regulation 122 of the CIL Regulations 2010 set three tests for any planning obligation.
+It came into force on 6 April 2010 through the Community Infrastructure Levy Regulations 2010 (as amended in 2014). - 2.12 Regulation 123(2), of the CIL Regulations 2010, as amended by the 2014 Regulations, prevents the local authority from seeking a financial contribution or provision of an infrastructure project where five or more separate planning obligations have already been sought for the funding or provision of that project from other sources (i.e. financial contributions secured in other Section 106 agreements).
+All payments, counting back to 6 April 2010, are taken into account.
+Such payments are commonly referred to as "pooled contributions".
+The Ministry of Housing, Communities and Local Government (MHCLG) completed a consultation on 31st January 2019.
+This document currently proposes the removal of the pooling restrictions on planning obligations.
+The implementation date has now been set for 1st September 2019.
+Worcestershire County Council will follow these revised regulations from this date. - 2.13 Section 106 Agreements and Unilateral Undertakings set out the obligations of the developer and relevant parties to mitigate the impact of a development. - 2.14 Paragraph 57 and regulation 122 of the CIL Regulations 2010 set three tests for any planning obligation.
 The obligation must be: - 1.
 Necessary to make the development acceptable in planning terms - 2.
 Directly related to the development - 3.
 Fairly and reasonably related in scale and kind to the development - 2.15 Worcestershire County Council has set out an approach for education that meet these tests: